late4ever/Mistia-Labs/Mistia-Nexus/README.md

-# Mistia-Labs Homelab Automation
+# Mistia-Nexus Infrastructure as Code Guide

-This repository contains the Infrastructure as Code (IaC) to automatically deploy and manage Docker services on a Ugreen NAS.
+This repository contains the Infrastructure as Code (IaC) to automatically deploy and manage Docker services on a UGREEN NASync.

 This guide uses a secure bootstrap method for initial setup and `.env` files for managing application secrets, ensuring no passwords or keys are ever committed to the repository.